mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

 I'm using JavaScript quite regularly on my own, but I very rarely need to deal with other people's code.
 Normally I pretty much stick to jQuery, underscore and maybe AngularJS and I stay focused on the browser or command line utilities.
-This time around though I went all-in and used various libraries.
+This time around though, I went all-in and used various libraries.

 For this project I obviously used jQuery which is impossible to avoid (and